benlake/tigger/README.md

 ## Compatibility ##

-Tigger is really only tested working against vTiger 5.1.0.
-If you have any additional compatibility information please let me know.
+Tigger is really only tested working against vTiger 5.1 (with my patch, see below!).
+It looks like 5.2 fixed the lexer issue so let me know if that works.

-## vTiger Patche ##
+## vTiger Patch ##

 The vTiger 5.1 series had a bug in it that I discovered and patched.
-See the file _vtiger-5.1-lexer.patch_ in the root directory.
+See the file **vtiger-5.1-lexer.patch** in the root directory.
 If you do not apply the patch you probably won't get good results when listing tickets.